 Mutual Mistake of Material Fact

 This is a high bar to meet.
-The mistake must be one made by both sides of the agreement, and it must be an error that has essential bearing on your case.
+The mistake must be one made by both sides of the agreement, and it must be an error that has an essential bearing on your case.
 Higher unanticipated bills or additional medical treatment requirements do not constitute a mutual mistake of material fact.
 Discovering a new medical problem may not qualify either, even if you discover that this previously unknown medical issue was the result of your settled work injury.
 Fortunately for Victor England, this wasn’t the case.

 England v.
 Amerigas Propane